UK economic output will get near 5 percent boost from data changes

 The Office for National Statistics estimated last month that drugs and prostitution would add almost 1 percent to British GDP, and said the total changes would raise GDP by 4-5 percent.

-On Tuesday, the ONS gave a more detailed estimate of the impact, saying that for 2009 the changes would increase GDP by 4.6 percent or around 65 billion pounds.
+On Tuesday, the ONS gave a more detailed estimate of the impact, saying that for 2009 the changes would increase GDP by 4.6 percent or around 65 billion pounds ($109 billion).
 Estimates for 2010-2012 will come in August and the new statistical methods will come fully into force in September.

 The biggest boost comes from counting research and development as investment, which will add 1.6 percent to GDP.